-South African abalone is the most commercially exploitable species, as it contains more meat and is considered to have a fresher taste and better texture than other abalone species.
+When it comes to abalone, South African abalone is the most commercially exploitable species.
+It contains more meat and is considered to have a fresher taste and better texture than other abalone species.
 Traditionally, abalone is caught in Oceania, the United States, Mexico and the Indo-Pacific region, but it can also be found in Great Britain or Normandy.
-In the English Channel it is known as gofiche, and by his Maori name in New Zealand, paua.
+In the English Channel it is known as gofiche, and by its Maori name in New Zealand, paua.
 Australia produces the highest quality dried abalone.
-More recent years with sustainability, Farmed Baby abalone starts to appear in the market from Australia, Chille, China and Japan.
+More recently, with sustainability in mind, farmed baby abalone has started to appear in the market from Australia, Chile, China and Japan.